timharek/timharek.no/content/blog/2023-03-02-2023-february-recently.md

 ## 🌐 Website

-I added a new page, [Bookmarks][bookmarks], which is a collection of the bookmarks I've collected throughout the years, that I'm storing on my own self-hosted Linkding-instance.
+I added a new page, Bookmarks (removed as of July 9th 2023), which is a collection of the bookmarks I've collected throughout the years, that I'm storing on my own self-hosted Linkding-instance.
 Other than that I've made a few bugfixes.

 ## 🎬 Entertainment